 Instructions

 • Heat the instant pot in Sauté mode and add oil.
-Add cumin seeds, whole black pepper and green chillies.
+Add the whole spice and let them saute for a minute until they release their aroma.

-• After they start to splutter, add onions and garlic.
-Sauté for 2-3 minutes until onions are lightly browned.
+• Add green chili, onions, and ginger.
+Sauté for 3-4 minutes until onions are lightly golden.

-• Add tomato, salt and spices.
-Stir and saute for 2 minutes.
+• Add tomato and spices.
+Stir and saute for 3 minutes.

-• Add the mixed vegetables and stir well.
-Add dalia, water and mix well.
-Scrape of anything stuck to the bottom and deglaze the pot.
-Close lid with vent in sealing position.
+• Add the mixed vegetables, daliya, and water.
+Give it all a good stir.
+Scrape anything stuck to the bottom and deglaze the pot.
+Close the lid with the vent in the sealing position.

-• When the instant pot beeps, let the pressure release naturally for 10 minutes.
-The release the pressure manually (10 minutes NPR).
-Mix the juice of one lemon and garnish with cilantro.
-Serve hot with yogurt or raita.
+• When the Instant Pot beeps, let the pressure release naturally for 10 minutes.
+Then release the pressure manually (10 minutes NPR).
+Add the lemon juice, and garnish with cilantro.
+Serve daliya pulao hot with raita.

 Notes

-• This recipe was created in a 6qt Instant Pot DUO60 Multi-use Pressure Cooker.
+Created: This recipe is created in a 6qt Instant Pot DUO60 Multi-use Pressure Cooker.

 Nutrition